-The general protections contained in the Act refer to three distinct areas: workplace rights, industrial activity and discrimination.
+The general protections contained in law refer to three distinct areas:

-- Workplace rights refer to, for example, the National Employment Standards or the Award that applies to a particular job.
-Broadly it also includes an employee’s ability to commence proceedings and/or make complaints against the employer.
+Workplace rights refer to, for example, the National Employment Standards or the award that applies to a particular job.
+Broadly it also includes your ability as an employee to commence proceedings or make complaints against the employer.

-- This follows on to the protection applied to industrial activities.
-Industrial activities include an employee taking part in industrial action (e.g. a strike) or an employee becoming a member of a union.
+This is in addition to the protection given for industrial activities.
+Industrial activities include taking part in industrial action (for example, a strike) or becoming a member of a union.

-- The last protection refers to discrimination.
-Discrimination can take the form of action against an employee based on their attributes/characteristics including, for example, race, age or sexuality.
+The final protection concerns discrimination.
+Discrimination can take the form of adverse action against you based on your attributes or characteristics including, for example, race, age or sexuality.

 2. General Protections Can Apply to Independent Contractors

-There is also a general protection that prevents an employer from hiring an employee as an independent contractor (commonly referred to as a ‘sham contract’).
-Thus the general protections may also extend to independent contractors.
+There is also general protection that prevents an employer from hiring you as an independent contractor (commonly referred to as a ‘sham contract’).
+Therefore, the general protections may also extend to independent contractors.

 General protections exist to protect existing or potential employees.
-As an employer is required to comply with the general protections, an employee may use a contravention of the general protection as a cause of action against the employer.
-An employee typically does this by lodging a complaint with the Fair Work Commission.
-Penalties of up to $54,000 can be issued if an employee is successful for a claim arising from the contravention of a general protection.
+Employers are required to comply with the general protections.
+As a result, you can bring a claim against an employer for contravening the protections.
+You can do this by lodging a complaint with the Fair Work Commission.
+Penalties of up to $54,000 can be issued if you are successful for a claim arising from the contravention of a general protection.

-An employer may contravene a general protection if they undertake any of the following actions:
+An employer may contravene a general protection if they do any of the following:

-- Misrepresentations – including providing false details about an employee’s rights, including their right to partake in industrial activity or be a member of a union; and
+- make misrepresentations, for example, providing false details about an employee’s rights, including their right to partake in industrial activity and to be a member of a union; and

 6. What Types of General Protection Applications Exist?